 The bill amends RCW 48.43.195 to enhance contraceptive coverage in health benefit plans.
-It mandates that any health benefit plan issued or renewed on or after January 1, 2026, must provide reimbursement for a 12-month supply of contraceptive drugs obtained at one time, unless the enrollee requests a smaller supply or the prescribing provider specifies a smaller amount.
-Additionally, the bill allows enrollees to receive contraceptive drugs on-site at the provider's office if available and requires that dispensing practices adhere to clinical guidelines to ensure patient health while maximizing access to effective contraceptive options.
+Effective January 1, 2026, health plans that include coverage for contraceptive drugs must provide reimbursement for a 12-month supply of these drugs when obtained at one time by the enrollee, unless a smaller supply is requested by the enrollee or instructed by the prescribing provider.
+Additionally, the bill mandates that enrollees have the option to receive contraceptive drugs on-site at the provider's office, if available, and requires that dispensing practices adhere to clinical guidelines to ensure patient health and access to effective contraceptive options.

-Furthermore, the bill clarifies that health plans may limit refills in the last quarter of the plan year if a 12-month supply has already been dispensed.
-The definition of "contraceptive drugs" is also included, encompassing all FDA-approved drugs used to prevent pregnancy, such as hormonal drugs administered through various methods.
-The act is set to take effect on January 1, 2026.
+The bill also clarifies that health plans may limit refills in the last quarter of the plan year if a 12-month supply has already been dispensed during that year.
+The definition of "contraceptive drugs" is specified to include all FDA-approved drugs used to prevent pregnancy, covering various administration methods such as oral, transdermal, and intravaginal.

 Statutes affected: